Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 What was tried: Feature toggling through elevated system tools was used instead of the standard interface.

-Where this sometimes ended: The printer reappeared after the feature was force-disabled and reprocessed at the system level via the command prompt.
+How this played out: The printer reappeared after the feature was force-disabled and reprocessed at the system level.
 The behavior suggested a broken feature state rather than a missing driver.

 Other devices showing similar behavior: